onkargagare2001/Todo/README.md

 # Todo
-Todo list web app using hrml,css and javascript
+Todo list web app using html,css and javascript